Security of Personal Data

 For guidance on security of electronic information systems, please see the relevant details on the Information Services site.

-In order to meet the requirements of the Data Protection Act, organisations are obliged to have in place a framework designed to ensure the security of all personal data.
+In order to meet the requirements of Data Protection legislation, organisations are obliged to have in place a framework designed to ensure the security of all personal data.
 The guidance note below sets out the University's policy on the security of manual and physical data.
 Please note, this policy relates only to the retention and storage of non-electronically based personal data.
 All electronic data is covered separately by the University's Information Security Policy and its subsidiary policies.

 Download the Manual and Physical Data Security Policy